• Skip to main content

 2. Place it on a baking sheet lined with parchment paper and freeze it for 2-3 hours - Freezing the dough on a baking sheet prevents it from deforming and sticking together later.

 3. Transfer it to a storage container and store it in the freezer - Once frozen, place the cookie dough balls together in an airtight container or Ziploc bag and store it in the freezer for up to three months.
-You can use a tray like this or a regular container.

 4. Write the time and temperature - Write down the date when you froze the dough and the baking time and temperature instructions from the cookie’s recipe.

-Freezing Cookie Dough Logs and Discs
+Freezing Logs and Discs of Dough

 1. Shape the dough into a log or a disc - Using your hands, form the dough into a log or a 1-inch thick disc, whichever suits the cookie recipe you are making.